loda-lang/loda-programs/programs/oeis/list3.md

 * [A332023](http://oeis.org/A332023) ([L28 program](332/A332023.asm)): T(n, k) = binomial(n+2, 3) + binomial(k+1, 2) + binomial(k, 1).
 Triangle read by rows, T(n, k) for 0 <= k <= n.
 * [A332026](http://oeis.org/A332026) ([L18 program](332/A332026.asm)): Savannah problem: number of new possibilities after n weeks.
 * [A332027](http://oeis.org/A332027) ([L16 program](332/A332027.asm)): Savannah problem: number of distinct possible populations after n weeks, allowing populations after the empty set.
+* [A332028](http://oeis.org/A332028) ([L101 program](332/A332028.asm)): Savannah problem: number of distinct possible populations after n weeks, not allowing new populations after the empty set.
 * [A332044](http://oeis.org/A332044) ([L07 program](332/A332044.asm)): a(n) is the length of the shortest circuit that visits every edge of an undirected n X n grid graph.
 * [A332057](http://oeis.org/A332057) ([L31 program](332/A332057.asm)): Partial sums (and absolute value of first differences) of A332056: if odd (resp. even) add (resp. subtract) the partial sum to get the next term.
 * [A332101](http://oeis.org/A332101) ([L34 program](332/A332101.asm)): Least m such that m^n <= Sum_{k<m} k^n.